 Several years ago, I represented a Floridian who was hurt after he a truck rear ended him in Georgia.
 The truck that caused the crash is below.

-I settled his personal injury claim for $200,000, without a lawsuit, against the trucking company’s insurer.
-Since the crash happened in Georgia, the injured man had 2 years from the date of the crash to sue.
+The crash happened in Georgia.
+Therefore, the injured man had 2 years from the date of the crash to sue.

-If he would’ve wanted to sue, I would’ve needed a team up with a lawyer licensed in Georgia who would have filed the lawsuit.
+If he would’ve wanted to sue, I would’ve needed a team up with a lawyer licensed in Georgia.
 (I am not licensed in Georgia.
 I am only licensed in Florida.)

-However, since my client was from Florida, the careless driver’s trucking company was from Florida, and my client’s doctors were in Florida, we may have been able to sue in Florida.
+My client was from Florida.
+The careless driver’s trucking company was from Florida.
+My client’s doctors were in Florida.
+We had a strong argument that I could sue in Florida.

 My client had 5 years to sue for his UM benefits because it was a Florida insurance policy.
 However, we settled without a lawsuit.